 Breach of contract defenses are legal defenses a person may raise when an opposing party claims he has committed a breach of contract.
 The defenses a court considers valid may vary from jurisdiction to jurisdiction, but often include such things as mental incompetence, pressure to sign, and fraud.
-If one of the parties who signed the contract prevented the other from fulfilling his contractual duties, this may be a breach of contract defense as well.
+If one of the parties who signed the contract prevented the other from fulfilling his contractual duties, this may be a defense for breach of contract as well.
 Additionally, if both parties agreed to the changes or a party to a contract seemed to accept the breach, a defendant may also use this as a defense in court.

 If a party breaches a contract, the other party typically has legal remedies he can apply.
 For example, he may want to cancel the contract or sue the opposing party for damages he suffered because of the contract breach.
 In some cases, the party who was responsible for the contract breach will have to pay damages or suffer other legal consequences.
 Alternatively, however, he may use breach of contract defenses to win the court case.

-There are many breach of contract defenses a person may raise.
+There are many defenses for breach of contract a person may raise.
 For example, he may claim that part or all of the contract was unlawful.
 He may also claim that the opposing party entered into it fraudulently.
 If the party was forced to sign the contract or pressured into it, he may also use this as a defense.
 If the terms of the contract were impossible to perform or one contractual party prevented the other from performing as required, these may be valid breach of contract defenses as well.